Many of you have requested copies of recent sermons... you can find them at "Sermons" on the Worship menu, or here

 Added by Susan Veronica Rak on November 20, 2015 at 10:00am — No Comments

 We will celebrate el Día de Los Muertos at First Unitarian Church, creating a festive altar of remembrance called an ofrenda.
-It brings those who have died, people whom we remember and cherish, into our circle by adding a picture or small…Continue
+It brings those who have died, people whom we remember and cherish, into our circle by adding a picture or small memento to the ofrenda.

 Added by Susan Veronica Rak on October 29, 2015 at 3:01pm — No Comments

 All pets are welcome -- furry, scaly, feathered, four-legged, two-legged.
-If your animal companion can’t join you at the Service, please feel free to…Continue
+If your animal companion can’t join you at the Service, please feel free to bring a photograph or other representation - even a stuffed toy - to be part…Continue

 Added by Susan Veronica Rak on September 29, 2015 at 4:19pm — No Comments

-However, some members of First Unitarian Church who have better access to Center City will…Continue
+However, some members of First Unitarian Church who have better access to Center City will be on the premises for any who visit this Sunday, and offering…Continue

 Added by Susan Veronica Rak on September 23, 2015 at 5:30pm — No Comments